stg-tud/MUBench/README.md

 4. `$> docker run --rm -v "%cd:\=/%":/mubench svamann/mubench git clone https://github.com/stg-tud/MUBench.git .`
 5. `$> ./mubench.bat check` (On the first run, this may take some time).

-### Benchmark
+### Review Site

+#### Server Requirements

+* PHP 5.6
+* MySQL 5.6
+* PHP Extensions:
+  * php5.6xml
+  * php5.6mbstring

+#### Setup

+1. `$> ./build_backend`
+2. Set your database credentials and configure your reviewer credentials (`users`) in [`./php_backend/src/settings.php`](https://github.com/stg-tud/MUBench/blob/master/php_backend/src/settings.php).
+3. Upload the contents of `./php_backend` to your webserver.
+4. Give read/write permissions on the upload and logs directory.
+5. Import [`./php_backend/init_db.sql`](https://github.com/stg-tud/MUBench/blob/master/php_backend/init_db.sql) into your database.
+6. Use `./mubench publish X -s http://<your-sites.url>/index.php/` to publish to your review site.
+Check `./mubench publish -h` for further details.

+## Run MUBench

-MUBench is a benchmark for API-misuse detectors.
-Run `./mubench -h` for details about how to benchmark detectors.
+MUBench is controlled via the command line.
+Run `./mubench -h` (`./mubench.bar -h`) for details about the available commands and options.

+### Run Experiments

+The easiest way to run experiments is to execute

+    ./mubench publish findings <D> <E> -s <R> -u <RU> -p <RP>

+Where `<D>` is the id of the detector to benchmark, `<E>` is the id of the experiment to run, `<R>` is the URL of your review site, `<RU>` is the user name to access your review site as, and `<RP>` is the respective password.

-MUBench uses the misuses specified in the `data` subfolder.
-The first time a misuse is used in benchmarking, the repository containing that misuse is cloned.
+MUBench will run the detector on the misuses specified in the `data` subfolder.
+The first time a misuse is used in benchmarking, the repository containing that misuse is cloned (this may take a while).
 Subsequently, the existing clone is used, such that benchmarking runs offline.

-## Benchmark Your Detector

-To benchmark your own detector the following steps are necessary:

-1. Create a new subfolder `my-detector` in the [detectors](https://github.com/stg-tud/MUBench/tree/master/detectors) folder. `my-detector` will be the Id used to refer to your detector when running the benchmark.
-2. Add an executable JAR with your detector as `my-detector/my-detector.jar`.<sup>[1](#mubenchcli)</sup>
-3. Run MUBench
-4. Review the results.
-5. Let MUBench summarize the results.

-<a name="mubenchcli">1</a>: Your detector jar's entry point is expected to be a [MUBench Runner](#runner).
+Before the first detector is run on a project, MUBench compiles the project (this may take a while).
+Subsequently, the compiled classes are reused.
+Then the detector is invoked, and finally the results are published to the review site.

+You may run individual benchmark steps.
+See `./mubench -h` for details.

+### Review Findings

+We are rebuilding the review site.
+Please come back in a bit.

-### <a name="runner" /> MUBench Runner
+### <a name="own-detector" /> Benchmark Your Own Detector

 For MUBench to run your detector and interpret its results, your detector's executable needs to comply with MUBench's command-line interface.
 The easiest way to achieve this is for your entry-point class to extend `MuBenchRunner`, which comes with the Maven dependency [`de.tu-darmstadt.stg:mubench.cli`](https://github.com/stg-tud/MUBench/tree/master/benchmark/mubench.cli) via our repository at `http://www.st.informatik.tu-darmstadt.de/artifacts/mubench/mvn/`.